NikolasEnt/AI-project-template/README.md

 It's recommended to use an IDE (e.g., Vim, VS Code, PyCharm) for development while executing commands inside the Docker container.

-**Note**: This teplate is designed primarily for development and experimental purposes.
+**Note**: This template is designed primarily for development and experimental purposes.
 For production scenarios, further customization may be required to meet specific security and operational needs.